aemi6296-crypto/aemi6296-crypto/README.md

 # 💫 About Me:
-👋 Hi, I'm Aiman!<br><br>🎓 Currently doing my ICS (Intermediate in Computer Science), but I've already built a good number of projects along the way.<br><br>💻 My most recent one, NeuraNotes, is a full personal study tracker built with Flask with notes, flashcards, a Pomodoro timer, and study analytics.<br><br>✨ Learning early, building early, and always looking for the next thing to create.
+👋 Hi, I'm Aiman!<br><br>🎓 An ICS student who loves building real things and figuring out how they work under the hood 🌸 but I've already built a good number of projects along the way.<br><br>💻 My most recent one, NeuraNotes, is a full personal study tracker built with Flask with notes, flashcards, a Pomodoro timer, and study analytics.<br><br>✨ Learning early, building early, and always looking for the next thing to create.

 ## 🎓 Education & Certifications
 - 🏫 Currently pursuing Intermediate in Computer Science (ICS)